Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 •More than three positive sentinel nodes

 Historically, all patients with positive sentinel nodes were recommended to undergo an ALND.
 However, contemporary clinical trials have shown that for women with limited disease in the sentinel nodes, omitting an ALND appears to be reasonable.
 While there is a lack of consensus as to what constitutes "limited" disease, this discussion reflects data below as well as data on the role of regional node irradiation in women with up to three positive sentinel nodes, which is discussed elsewhere.
 However, we also acknowledge that the American Society of Clinical Oncology has published guidelines that state an ALND is not needed for patients with two or fewer positive sentinel nodes .
 In light of this lack of consensus, the approach to decisions regarding ALND based on positive sentinel nodes should be individualized as much as possible, taking into account the goals and preferences of each patient, and the center's expertise in both surgical technique and the availability of RT.
-(See "Management of the regional lymph nodes in breast cancer" and "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer", section on 'Approach to patients with pathologically involved regional lymph nodes'.)
+(See "Management of the regional lymph nodes in breast cancer" and "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer".)

 Estimating risk for additional positive nodes after SLNB — Because the majority of patients with SLNB metastases will not have additional positive nodes on completion ALND, several predictive nomograms for estimating the risk of additional positive nodes have been developed in an effort to spare women from unnecessary and potentially morbid surgery [20,71-77].
 However, none are sufficiently reliable for clinical use.